RoryO/JAweSomePlayer/README.md

 manipulate the playback element itself, as it could cause the engine to fall out of sync with the state of the playback element.
 Instead, use the exposed methods on the engine object.
-The engine is accessed through the engine property of the return object called from the jsPlayer() constructor, i.e
+The engine is accessed through the engine property of the return object called from the jsPlayer.create() constructor, i.e
-    var player = jsPlayer("awesome.mp3");
+    var player = jsPlayer.create("awesome.mp3");
     player.engine.play();

 You can also register callbacks for all of the events handled by the